ZarehD/AspNetStatic/Readme.md

  - Destination root folder must be `app.Environment.WebRoot`
  - You must use the AspNetStatic static page fallback middleware
  - You must allow links in generaed static files to be updated
- - Do not specify the static-only command-line parameter when running the app
+ - Do not specify the static-only command-line parameter when running the app (obviously, right?)

 Like this:
 ``` C#